 “Fenway Park’s mascot…Wally holds a New York player in his glove.
 Wally is hungry, ready to enjoy a pinstriped snack!”

-On a recent visit to my home state of Massachusetts, I made a point of visiting Jordan’s Furniture, as it had been years since I had experienced the quirky themed goodness of this local furniture chain.
-Becky, my host and dear friend from high school, suggested we take the kids to the one closest to her, the Boston-themed Reading location: “Beantown.”
+On a recent visit to my home state of Massachusetts, I made a point of visiting Jordan’s Furniture, as it had been years since I had experienced the quirky goodness of this local furniture chain.
+Becky, my host and dear friend from high school, suggested we take the kids to the one closest to her, the Boston-themed location in Reading: “Beantown.”
 Each of their five New England-based locations are themed differently (for “shopper-tainment”).
 At “Beantown,” Jelly Belly has a prominent storefront inside the entrance and has created “a replica of Downtown Boston made up of nearly twenty-five million” of their jelly beans.
 Besides this large-scale jelly bean display and, you know, the actual furniture store, the building also houses an IMAX 3D theater (The Hobbit was showing at the time of my visit), a Liquid Fireworks water show, Wally The Green Monster, a trapeze school, a Richardson’s Ice Cream shop (jimmies!) and a Fuddruckers restaurant.
 Naturally, I took a lot of photos.

 ‘Make Way for Ducklings‘ in jelly beans